umd-lib/plastron/plastron-repo/README.md

 assert obj.has_changes

-# applies the changes to the in-memory graph shared by obj and resource
+# sends a PATCH request to the repository with a SPARQL
-obj.apply_changes()
+# update query built from the differences between the

-# sends a PUT request to the repository with the updated graph
+# graph read from the repo and the current graph
-resource.save()
+resource.update()
 ```

 ## Binaries